Code4SA/newsroom-stories/_posts/2016-11-18-silicosis.md

 The Occupational Diseases in Mines and Works Act of 1973 guaranteed miners access to an autopsy, regardless of their cause of death, in order to establish if compensation was due.
 While approximately 80% of white workers signed up for this option, very few black mine workers ever did or have.

-The diagnosis is determined by the National Health Laboratory Services and the results recorded in the Pathology Automation system.
+The diagnosis is determined by the NHLS and the results recorded in the Pathology Automation system.
 An autopsy can detect silica-related diseases where  X-rays can’t.

 For 2014, the silicosis rate among black gold miners was 297 out of 1000.
 Autopsies done since 2010 reveal that the majority of miners who exercised this particular right worked for Harmony, Vaal Reef and Beatrix Gold.